UnPetitHacking/myflaskapp/README.md

 # myflaskapp
-A sample project of learning Python flask framework
+A web blog project using flask framework and mysql